Anthony Martial Joins AEK Athens After Leaving Manchester United | Sports-Games

 Anthony Martial Joins AEK Athens After Leaving Manchester United

-Anthony Martial, formerly of Manchester United, is joining AEK Athens on a free transfer.
-The 28-year-old forward will earn 2.5 million pounds per season, making him one of the highest earners at the Greek top-flight club.
-Martial has a notable track record, including a Europa League and FA Cup win.
+Anthony Martial has signed a contract with AEK Athens until 2027 after leaving Manchester United.
+The 28-year-old will earn 2.5 million pounds per season.
+Martial, who scored 90 goals for United, joins as one of AEK's highest earners.
+AEK leads the Super League Greece.

-Anthony Martial, who left Manchester United in June after nine years at the club, is set to join AEK Athens, with the Greek top-flight club announcing that the former France forward will arrive later on Wednesday to finalize the transfer.
+Anthony Martial, who left Manchester United in June after nine years at the club, has signed for AEK Athens as a free agent, the Greek club announced on Thursday.
+The 28-year-old forward has signed a contract until 2027 and will wear the number 26 jersey at the 13-time Greek champions.

-British media reported that the 28-year-old has agreed to sign for the 13-time Greek champions on a free transfer, earning 2.5 million pounds ($3.30 million) per season, making him one of AEK's highest earners.
-In an Instagram post, AEK welcomed Martial, who has won both the Europa League and an FA Cup during his time at United, where he scored 63 Premier League goals in 209 appearances.
+Financial details of the transfer were not disclosed by the club but British media reported that the former France international will earn 2.5 million pounds ($3.32 million) per season, making him one of AEK's highest earners.
+Martial scored 90 goals in 317 games in all competitions for United, helping them win the Europa League, the FA Cup and two League Cups.
+His last appearance for the club was in December after being sidelined by frequent injuries over the years.

-AEK, currently leading the Super League Greece with 10 points from four matches, also signed former Tottenham Hotspur and Sevilla midfielder Erik Lamela this summer.
-They are set to visit Kallithea on Sunday. ($1 = 0.7571 pounds)
+AEK, who also signed former Tottenham Hotspur and Sevilla midfielder Erik Lamela in the close season, are top of Super League Greece with 10 points from four matches ahead of visiting Kallithea on Sunday. ($1 = 0.7530 pounds)

 (With inputs from agencies.)